EVALUATION PROCESS

 How much does an evaluation cost?

+Fee for the inital intake for an assessment is $300.
+Fees are determined at the initial intake and individualized based on the assessment battery determined.
 The cost of an evaluation varies depending on the type of assessment, the extensiveness of the evaluation, and the age of your child.
-Please email or call our office for more information on rates.

 What is the process for an evaluation?